S2FGL: Spatial Spectral Federated Graph Learning: Methodology

-\textbf{Reconstruct.} As defined in \cref{sec: prelimi}, the feature vector matrix of graph \(\mathcal{G}\) is denoted as \(\mathbf{H}\).
-In order to emphasize the local structure and more accurately capture meaningful similarities between nodes, we use the original feature matrix \(\mathbf{H}\).
-For each node \( u \), we identify its \(k_{\text{sim}}\) most similar neighbors based on the cosine similarity of their feature vectors \( \mathbf{h}_u \).
-We then construct a \textit{sparse self-similarity matrix} \(\mathbf{S'}\) as:
+To emphasize the GNN spectral adjacency awareness and more accurately capture similarities between nodes, we leverage the feature matrix \(\mathbf{h}\) to compute node similarity matrices.
+In the construction of the following similarity matrix, $\mathbf{h}$ denotes operations applied to both $\mathbf{h}^i$ and $\mathbf{h}^g$.
+Specifically, for each node \( u \), we identify its \(k_{\text{sim}}\) most similar neighbors based on the cosine similarity of their feature vectors \( \mathbf{h}_u \).
+We then construct a sparse self-similarity matrix \(\mathbf{S'}\) as:

-To characterize the topological structure between nodes, we calculate the graph Laplacian matrix \(\mathbf{L'}\) based on this sparse similarity matrix \(\mathbf{S'}\) as:
+Subsequently, we calculate the graph laplacian matrix \(\mathbf{L'}\) based on this sparse similarity matrix \(\mathbf{S'}\) as: